Boys bedroom ideas for playful personalities

 A tasteful design choice for quieter personalities to build their own escape.
 From big readers to aspiring social media stars, this subdued combo has tonnes of room for him to stamp his personality on the space with a book nook, gaming corner, or study area.

 You can lean into the industrial aesthetic, which calls for minimalist design choices like a leather bed frame, oversized lightbulbs, exposed brickwork and wood flooring, and neon artwork.
-Consider a horizontal split in the wall to play with negative space and give the illusion of height, or contrast a light headboard against a darker wall, as shown below.
+Consider a horizontal split in the wall to play with negative space and give the illusion of height, or contrast a light headboard against a darker wall.

 Westbrook Metal Bed Frame